 Saint Patrick: The Man and the Legend.

-Think of Ireland and what comes to mind?
-Shamrocks?
+What comes to mind when you think of Ireland: Shamrocks?
 The color green?
-Guiness?
-For many people, it’s Saint Patrick, patron Saint of Ireland.
+Guinness?
+For many, it’s Saint Patrick, Ireland’s patron saint.
 Yet for all his fame, many of us know little about the man other than his name.
 So, who was he?
-And how much of his story is legend?1
+And how much of his legend is fact?1

 The Setting.
 Our tale unfolds in the twilight years of the Roman Empire.
-England is a remote Roman territory.
-Security is increasingly a concern as legions are being withdrawn to defend mainland frontiers.
-After centuries of persecution, Christianity is a state-sanctioned religion.
-Across the sea, Ireland is a remote island ruled by rival kings and chieftains.
+England is a remote Roman province, where security is a growing concern as legions are being withdrawn to defend mainland frontiers.
+Christianity is a state-sanctioned religion, after centuries of persecution.
+Across the sea, Ireland is ruled by rival kings and chieftains.
 The people follow various local religious sects.

-Patrick’s world changed abruptly at age sixteen when raiders abducted him and others from his family’s estate and took them to Ireland as slaves.
+Patrick’s early years were typical for a child of his time and class.
+But his world changed abruptly at age sixteen when raiders abducted him and others from his family’s estate and took them to Ireland as slaves.
 Patrick later said his six years of captivity were a punishment for his lack of faith and disregard of the Lord.
 He prayed a lot and eventually a vision showed him a ship that would take him home.
-He escaped and made his way to the coast, where he found a ship and eventually persuaded the captain give him passage.
+He escaped and made his way to the coast, where he found a ship and eventually persuaded the captain to give him passage.

 Shamrocks and Snakes.
 Images of Patrick usually include a shamrock and snakes at his feet.
-Such objects are referred to as attributes of a saint and historically were used so parishioners could identify them in religious images even if they couldn’t read their names.4
+Such objects are referred to as attributes of a saint and historically were used to identify the saints to parishioners who often couldn’t read.4

 The earliest known connection between Saint Patrick and the shamrock is a 1675 coin showing Patrick holding a shamrock while blessing a congregation.5 A 1681 English traveler, Thomas Dineley, reported seeing Irish celebrants wearing shamrocks on Saint Patrick’s Day.6

-Technically, the shamrock is a popular name given to various three-leaved clovers, it is not a plant species of its own.
-Although frequently used as a symbol of Ireland and the Irish, the shamrock is not the country’s official emblem — that’s the harp.
+Technically, the shamrock is not a plant species, but rather a popular name given to various three-leaved clovers.
+Although the shamrock is frequently used as a symbol of Ireland and the Irish, it is not actually the country’s official emblem — the harp is.

 Patrick’s other attribute, a snake, is tribute to his supposedly having banished them from the island.
-The story is snakes attacked Patrick while he was fasting on a hilltop.
+The story is that Patrick was attacked by snakes while he was fasting on a hilltop.
 Annoyed, he drove them into the sea, where they perished.

-There are, in fact, no snakes in Ireland, but fossil records suggest that there weren’t any for thousands of years before Patrick arrived.
-National Geographic notes that snakes are slow to spread their habitat and there has been no natural bridge connecting Ireland with mainland Europe for thousands of years.8
+This story would explain why there are, in fact, no snakes in Ireland.
+Fossil records, however, suggest that there weren’t any for thousands of years before Patrick arrived.
+National Geographic notes that snakes are slow to spread their habitat, and there has been no natural bridge connecting Ireland with mainland Europe for thousands of years.8

 The association of green with Ireland is largely associated with Irish nationalism dated long after Saint Patrick.
 Irish nationalists adopted a green flag with a harp during a 1641 uprising.
 In the late 18th century, Irish freedom fighters inspired by the American and French revolutions began wearing green shirts and hats, giving rise to the expression “The Wearing of the Green.”
-So it seems Saint Patrick is shown in green today because people assume that as an Irish patriot that is what he would choose today, not because he did so during his lifetime.11
+So it seems Saint Patrick is shown in green today because people assume that as an Irish patriot that is what he would have worn, not because there is any evidence that he actually did.11

 * * * * *

 Looking back, it seems that in some ways the story of Saint Patrick is as much about us as it is about him.
-The traits we associate with him reflect the values of later generations, not necessarily his own.
-We do much the same with our own national heroes, emphasizing their qualities that we admire the most, while sometimes overlooking their human foibles.
+The traits we associate with him reflect the beliefs of later generations including our own, not necessarily those of his own time.

 - Information for this article comes from: J.B.
 Bury, The Life of St. Patrick, MacMillan and Co.
 (1905); and Rachel Moss, The Staff, the Snake and the Shamrock: St Patrick in Art, Saint Patrick’s Confessio web site.